 The key question is what is a geospatial/urban data science journal?
 It depends on who you ask.

 While lists such as this one will inevitably be a tad subjective (mostly because nowadays fields have no clear boundaries and people focus on different topics), I trust that I have covered pretty much all the relevant journals in what we do.
 Many of them are from the selection published in my 2016 IJGIS paper A scientometric analysis of selected GIScience journals, which has evolved since then following the increased convergence of journals and introduction of new ones.

 Some of these journals, such as PLOS ONE and the Science of the Total Environment, are “mega-journals” publishing papers on a wide range of topics and have published articles that are relevant in our domain.
-Further, some journals in the list are predominantly into remote sensing.
-They are known to publish geo-stuff relevant to us (e.g. on standardisation in 3D city modelling, our main interest), so they are included as well.
+Furthermore, some journals in the list are predominantly into remote sensing, but they are known to occasionally publish geo-stuff relevant to us (e.g. on standardisation in 3D city modelling, our main interest), so they are included as well.